RasaHQ/rasa/docs/persist.rst

     If there is no container with the name ``AZURE_CONTAINER`` Rasa will create it.

 Models are gzipped before saving to cloud.
+The gzipped file naming convention is `{PROJECT}___{MODEL_NAME}.tar.gz` and should be in the root folder of the storage service.

 .. include:: feedback.inc